humanoid-path-planner/hpp-rbprm/README.md

 Assumes 6 DOF abstraction

+Add rotation matrix to state information to compute stability

 Handle not only position but also rotation in effector contact point offset.
 (especially when initializing default start and goal states in corba server)

+Check rotation matrices given as a target for ik are the closest for current position

 Tests for fullbody contact generation